markets/awesome-ruby/README.md

 * [connection_pool](https://github.com/mperham/connection_pool) - Generic connection pooling for Ruby, that can be used with anything, e.g. Redis, Dalli, etc.
 * [Database Cleaner](https://github.com/DatabaseCleaner/database_cleaner) - Database Cleaner is a set of strategies for cleaning your database in Ruby.
+* [Database Consistency](https://github.com/djezzzl/database_consistency) - An easy way to check that application constraints and database constraints are in sync.
 * [Foreigner](https://github.com/matthuhiggins/foreigner) - Adds foreign key helpers to migrations and correctly dumps foreign keys to schema.rb.
 * [Large Hadron Migrator](https://github.com/soundcloud/lhm) - Online MySQL schema migrations without locking the table.
 * [Lol DBA](https://github.com/plentz/lol_dba) - Scan your models and displays a list of columns that probably should be indexed.